FailSpy/humble-steam-key-redeemer/README.md

 # humble-steam-key-redeemer
 Python script to extract all Humble keys and redeem them on Steam automagically.

+This is primarily designed to be a set-it-and-forget-it tool that maximizes successful entry of keys into Steam, assuring that no Steam game goes unredeemed.

-This is a script I hacked together to login to Humble and Steam, automating the redemption process.
-It's not perfect as I made this mostly for my own personal case and didn't test all possibilities: YMMV.
+This script will login to both Humble and Steam, automating the whole process.
+It's not perfect as I made this mostly for my own personal case and couldn't test all possibilities so YMMV.
+Feel free to send submit an issue if you do bump into issues.

 It will extract _all_ keys available for Steam from Humble, and check if any of the keys are already owned by the logged-in Steam user.
 Of those that aren't, attempt to redeem them on Steam.
+This is done because Steam has some pretty harsh rate limiting on key redemption -- 50 keys/hr, or 10 failed keys/hr, whichever comes first.

 ### Dependencies